ten-protocol/go-ten/developer_onboarding_guide.md

 golangci-lint run --verbose --fast
 ```

 When your branch is ready for review, another developer must approve the changes.
 Only then can it be merged into the `main` branch.
+For merging, we normally use `Squash and merge` (it appears in dropdown once PR is approved).
 It's recommended to delete your branch from Github after it has been merged.

 ## Running End-to-End Tests